 Copy the d1_d2.pdb and d1_d2.psf files to the output_building/ directory and migrate to that directory in VMD.

 Type the commands in the TkConsole to create a fixed at PDB file that restrains the coordinates for the residues that we just added.
-In other words, all amino acids with resid values corresponding to coordinates for the added amino acids should have BETA values set to zero (0.00)Otherwise they should be set to one (1.00).
+In other words, all amino acids with resid values corresponding to coordinates for the added amino acids should have BETA values set to zero (0.00).
+Otherwise they should be set to one (1.00).
 Name the fixed atom PDB file d1_d2_fixed_atoms.pdb.

 vmd> pwd (If you aren’t in the output_building/ directory, migrate there.)